Rules for all Festivals

 2 = Sportsmanlike conduct, in line with ‘The RFU Core Values’.

 3 = An exceptional level of Sportsmanship & respect for others; exceeding the expectations of ‘The RFU Core Values’.

 f) The support offered by the touchline from parents & staff will be scored by the referee (0 to 3) on sportsmanship and respect of others; descriptors as in point e).

 g) Points achieved from categories a) to f) will be integral in the final calculation and all points gained from either category have equity in value.

 - 2. All teams involved in the NSRT Festivals of Rugby will be invited to participate in a second FESTIVAL of Rugby at either Epsom College or Taunton School on SUNDAY 18TH MARCH 2018.
 You may choose your venue considering logistics, but we encourage all to venture to other areas to experience meeting different teams and making new contacts.

-U8 to U11 age groups will operate league systems with NO knock-out stages.
+U8 to U11 age groups will operate league systems with all teams playing the same appropriate number of matches.
 Teams will meet and play other teams from across the regions.
 All results will be published on the NSRT website after the Festival.